-- Expand his or her medical and scientific knowledge of products within various therapeutic areas.
+- Expand his or her medical knowledge of products within various therapeutic areas.

 Global Medical Affairs – Rare Diseases

-The goal of this two-year Global Medical Affairs – Rare Diseases fellowship is to gain a thorough understanding of rare genetic conditions and their treatments while working cross-functionally as an integral member of the Global Medical Affairs team in a rotation-based experience.
+The goal of this two-year Global Medical Affairs – Rare Diseases fellowship is to gain a thorough understanding of rare genetic conditions, approved treatments, and products in development while working cross-functionally as an integral member of the Global Medical Affairs team in a rotation-based experience.
 The primary objectives of this fellowship are:

 - Attend medical/scientific meetings to ensure an in-depth understanding of cutting edge information that will help shape our publication and Investigator Sponsored Study strategies.

-- Work with the Medical Affairs team, including medical science liaisons (MSLs), on the development and approval of core clinical material (slide sets, etc.).
+- Work with the Medical Affairs team, including, but not limited to: Medical Communications Leads, Medical Science Liaisons (MSLs), Medical Directors, Medical Writers, and other relevant team members on the development and approval of core clinical material.

 - Serve as a core member of the Medical Affairs team to ensure that our activities and initiatives are aligned with those of the commercial functions in a way that achieves our collective goals while being in compliance with corporate and regulatory policies.

-- Identify, establish, and maintain collaborative relationships with key investigators and institutions that are strategic to product development and will increase Genzyme's visibility with industry leaders, while providing a venue for clinical research that is consistent with the company's objectives.
+- Identify, establish, and maintain collaborative relationships with key investigators and institutions that are strategic to product development and will increase the company’s visibility with industry leaders, while providing an avenue for clinical research that is consistent with the company’s objectives.

 - Review and provide constructive feedback on various medical educational and training documents.

 This fellowship follows a rotational structure.
-Core rotations include: Medical Communications / Publications, Medical Education, Commercial / Marketing, Medical Science Liaison, Strategic Planning & Operations, and Clinical Development.
-Potential elective rotations include: Competitive Intelligence, Health Economics & Outcomes Research, Market Access, Patient Advocacy, and Investigator Sponsored Studies.
+Core rotations include: Medical Education, Strategic Planning & Operations, Medical Communications & Publications, Commercial / Marketing, and Clinical Development.
+Potential elective rotations include: Medical Science Liaison, Market Access / Patient Advocacy, Competitive Intelligence, and Health Economics & Outcomes Research.

-The goal of this two-year Global Medical Affairs – Oncology fellowship is to gain experience in a variety of core functions within Global Medical Affairs through hands-on projects and longitudinal responsibilities.
-The primary objectives of this fellowship are:
+The goal of this two-year Medical Affairs – Oncology fellowship is to gain an appreciation and understanding of the role of Medical Affairs within a leading BioPharma business, through broad hands‑on experiences, dedicated mentorship, and longitudinal core responsibilities.

-- Serve as a core member of the Medical Affairs team and assist with the development and approval of core scientific material and medical education tools.
+Serve as a core member of the Medical Affairs team and assist with the development and approval of integrated medical plans, scientific communications, and medical education programs.

-- Gain insight into the integral and strategic roles of various groups within the Oncology Business Unit throughout a product's lifecycle.
+- Understand the integral and strategic roles of various functional groups within Oncology and across Sanofi Genzyme through a product’s lifecycle.

 This fellowship follows a rotational structure.
-Core rotations include: Medical Publications, Medical Education, Scientific Communications, Investigator Sponsored Trials, Stakeholder Relations, and Strategic Planning & Operations.
+Core rotations include: Medical Strategy, Investigator Sponsored Trials, Strategic Planning & Operations, Scientific Communications, and Publications.
 Potential elective rotations include: Commercial / Marketing, Health Economics and Outcomes Research, Medical Science Liaison, Competitive Intelligence, and Market Access / Patient Advocacy.

 Medical Affairs / MSL - Multiple Sclerosis

-The goal of this two-year Medical Affairs/MSL – Multiple Sclerosis fellowship is to gain experience in a variety of functions, within medical affairs as well as other departments, with a longitudinal focus on the field medical (MSL) role.
+The goal of this two-year Medical Affairs/MSL – Multiple Sclerosis fellowship is to gain experience in a variety of key functions, within both Medical Affairs and additional cross‑functional areas, with a longitudinal focus on the field medical role.
 The primary objectives of this fellowship are:

-- Identify, establish and maintain collaborative scientific partnerships with key stakeholders, including individuals and institutions strategic to patient management, education, and research in the multiple sclerosis area..
+- Identify, establish, and maintain collaborative scientific partnerships with key stakeholders, including individuals and institutions strategic to patient management, education, and research in the multiple sclerosis (MS) area.

-- Increase Genzyme's visibility with current and future industry leaders, and provide a venue for knowledge exchange and clinical research that is consistent with company objectives..
+- Increase the company’s visibility with current and future industry leaders and provide a venue for knowledge exchange and clinical research that is consistent with company objectives.

-- Work with the Medical Affairs teams, including medical science liaisons, to help shape medical communication strategy and development/approval of core medical material (slide sets, FAQ documents, medical information letters, etc.)..
+- Work with the Medical Affairs teams, including Medical Science Liaisons (MSLs), to help shape medical communication strategy and development/approval of core medical material.

 - Serve as a core member of the Medical Affairs team to ensure that activities and initiatives are aligned with commercial functions in a way that achieves our collective goals and respects/maintains compliance with corporate policies and regulatory requirements.

 This fellowship follows a rotational structure.
 Core rotations include: Medical Science Liaison, Medical Information Services, Medical Publications, and Scientific Communications.
-Potential elective rotations include: Health Economics & Outcomes Research, Early Product Development/Commercialization, Brigham and Women's Hospital: Partners MS Center Clinical Pharmacy, and Pharmacovigilance.
+Potential elective rotations include: Competitive / Market Intelligence, New Product Planning, Medical Managed Care, and Health Economics & Outcomes Research.

 The goal of this two-year Regulatory Affairs fellowship is to gain hands-on experience across a number of specialties within the Global Regulatory Affairs department and to develop a well-rounded understanding of the regulatory functions and the drug development process from early stage to post-marketing.
 The primary objectives of this fellowship are: